neelam-rc/SQL-Supermarket-Analysis-project/README.md

 This project covers database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The project findings can help drive business decisions by understanding sales patterns and trends, customer purchase and spending behavior, and product performance.

+## Data Visualization in Tableau

+The cleaned SQL result set was gathered and imported into Tableau; after which the raw data was ready for a visual analysis to produce reports, charts, and interactive dashboards that provided supermarket sales insights.

+Link to Tableau Dashboard: https://shorturl.at/z0M63

 ## Author - Neelam Chaudhari

 This project is part of my SQL portfolio.